Ationic-x/Erasmus-projects/Week-5-Mint-NFT-Form+Rest-API/README.md

    - Store metada in IPFS and NFT.Storage **POST http://localhost:5000/nfts/v0metadata**
    - Create your collection **POST http://localhost:5000/nfts/v0/collection**
    - Mint your nft **POST http://localhost:5000/nfts/v0/mint**
+# Client
+Actually when you deploy the **Node.js** with **node app.js** you can see a client guide with images like a docs, in the path **localhost:5000/nfts**, the idea is like is the front-end website for the cliente, but also is useful to learn how works the API.

 **[For more explained information visit the wiki](https://github.com/Ationic-x/Erasmus-projects/wiki/Week-5-Mint-NFT-Form-Rest-API)**